OpenCyberXyz/cyberchain-desktop/README.md

-# CCX Desktop
+# CyberChain Desktop

-CCX Desktop is the official desktop application for [CyberChain](https://cyberchain.xyz), a next-generation blockchain platform.
+CyberChain Desktop is the official desktop application for [CyberChain](https://cyberchain.xyz), a next-generation blockchain platform.
 Built with modern technology, it provides an intuitive interface for managing your CyberChain node and mining operations.

 ## Features